 Nearly all marketing automation platforms provide integration capability in the form of APIs that make it easy to connect different platforms within a marketing technology stack, integrating data to build a 360-degree view of the customer.
 Integrations typically fall into three categories:

-Third-party integrations: These are integrations through APIs that enable the most common CRM, analytics and website platforms to connect to marketing automation systems.
-However, they usually require technical resources to configure these data transfers with API calls or file imports/exports.
+• Third-party integrations: These are integrations through APIs that connect the most common CRM, analytics, and website platforms to marketing automation systems.
+However, they usually require technical resources to configure data transfers with API calls or file imports/exports.

-App Clouds: These are app libraires compiled and authorized by the marketing automation vendor.
-They include pre-built out-of-the-box app connectors that ensure seamless integration with the most popular content, personalization, webinar, event and data tools.
+• App clouds: These are app libraries compiled and authorized by the marketing automation vendor.
+They include prebuilt, out-of-the-box app connectors that unlock seamless integration with the most popular content, personalization, webinar, event, and data tools.

-Marketing Clouds: The most advanced marketing automation platforms from the leading providers also have wider CRM, personalization, content, analytics and customer data platforms.
-These are part of the same product family, can be bought individually or connected as a holistic, integrated marketing platform, and provide marketers with an advanced marketing technology solution that meets the needs of more sophisticated use cases.
+• Marketing clouds: The most advanced marketing automation platforms from the leading providers also have wider CRM, personalization, content, analytics, and customer data platforms.
+These are part of the same product family and can be bought individually or connected as a holistic, integrated marketing platform.
+They provide marketers with an advanced marketing technology solution that meets the needs of more sophisticated use cases.

 Common marketing automation integrations across these three categories include:

-• CRMs: The most common and critical integration to ensure contact, lead and opportunity data can pass seamlessly between both platforms.
-Also enables effective tracking of KPI's, pipeline value and overall ROMI measurement.
+• CRM tools: The most common and critical marketing automation integration, CRM integration helps manage contact, lead, and opportunity data across both platforms.
+It also allows effective tracking of KPIs, pipeline value, and overall ROMI measurement.

-• Data tools: With data at the core of marketing automation, data cleaning, enrichment and augmentation tools will help you to build and maintain audience data.
-This data is key to building advanced audience segments, personalization and dynamic content.
+• Data tools: With data at the core of marketing automation, data cleansing, enrichment, and augmentation tools will help you to build and maintain audience data.
+This data is key to building advanced audience segments, personalization, and dynamic content.

-• Content tools: Integration of digital asset management (DAM) and sales-enablement platforms make it easier for marketers to add content to email and landing pages from one central content library.
+• Content tools: Integration of digital asset management and sales platforms makes it easier for marketers to add content to email and landing pages from one central content library.

 • Data management platforms (DMPs): For organizations with advanced media and programmatic needs, integrations with DMPs allow third-party data to be infused into their marketing automation platforms.
 The data can be used to build advanced audience segments for media targeting and remarketing.

-Despite the many benefits of marketing automation, relatively few organizations have achieved excellent deployments because of the organizational challenges that must be overcome.
-Chief among these are business process change and the need for close collaboration among multiple departments — especially marketing and sales.
-Beyond that, there is the need for technical acumen, rigorous management and an attitude of continuous improvement.
-Taking all this into account, the most successful marketing automation deployments usually start small, and are run by teams prepared to build quickly on initial proofs of concept.
+Despite the many benefits of marketing automation, relatively few companies have achieved excellent deployments because of the organizational challenges that must be overcome.
+Chief among these are business process change management and the need for close collaboration among multiple departments—especially marketing and sales.
+Beyond that, there’s the need for technical acumen, rigorous management, and an attitude of continuous improvement.
+Taking all this into account, the most successful marketing automation deployments usually start small and are run by teams prepared to build quickly on initial proofs of concept.

 1. Pick a small pilot campaign, in one region, with a small team of people to prove the value before wider rollout.